-Hemp Trading, the Spanish company focused on the international distribution of products for cannabis growth, as well as the main distributor of Buddha Seeds bank, has developed, together with the Spanish University Universitat Politècnica de Valencia (UPV), the first cannabis strain THC free with high medicinal potential.
+Hemp Trading, the Spanish company focused on the international distribution of products for cannabis growth has developed, together with the Spanish University Universitat Politècnica de Valencia (UPV), Panakeia the first cannabis strain THC free (0,00%) with high CBG (18%).
 It’s a very attractive strain specially for medicinal cannabis patients for its therapeutic properties to treat illness such as Crohn’s, colon cancer, glaucoma, Parkinson’s and Alzheimer’s, among others.

 CBG is the first cannabinoid which is formed in the cannabis plant.
 Therefore, it’s considered like “the mother’s cell of cannabis because it is essential to create THC and cannabidiol (CBD), which both are two of cannabinoids with a greater presence.
 As the plant grows in the biosynthetic process, CBG is transformed into THC, CBD and other minority cannabinoids.
 As a result, CBG disappears basically, Salvador Soler, researcher of the Spanish University, Universitat Politècnica de València (UPV) informed.

-Thanks to the research work of UPV, one of the only five entities in Spain that have a license for the cultivation of cannabis for scientific purposes, not only THC has been eliminated, but the concentration of CBG has been increased.
+Thanks to the research work of UPV, one of the only five entities in Spain that have a license for the cultivation of cannabis for scientific purposes, THC has been eliminated(0.00%) and the concentration of CBG has been increased.
 Nowadays, industrial hemp, as the majority of European cannabis strains, usually accumulates a percentage of THC over the legal allowed (0,2%).

-“Thanks to this development we get the plant completely legal and with CBG levels over 15%, when the normal quantity is 0,1-0,5%, Hemp Trading’s CEO, Ernesto Llosá explained.
+“Thanks to this development we get the plant completely legal and with CBG levels over 18%, when the normal quantity is 0,1-0,5%, Hemp Trading’s CEO, Ernesto Llosá explained.
+That means no more hot hemp.
 “Until now the CBG present in the cannabis varieties was in a minor quantity because it was mainly transformed into other cannabinoids”, the Spanish businessman added.

 CBG is the great unknown in the cannabis plant precisely because it is found in small quantities and there is hardly room for further research for medicinal use, as has been done with THC or CBD.
 “But thanks to this development, CBG can be obtained massively, opening the door to large-scale production in a legal manner, as well as doing more research to evaluate its medicinal properties”, Llosá said.